 Prior to initiating a benefit transfer in NLAD, the service provider must obtain the consent of the subscriber and obtain proper documentation of consent.

 To initiate the transfer, obtain a new, completed application form, review proof of eligibility, and send the subscriber either a paper or electronic consent request.

 The subscriber’s affirmative consent must include the following:

-- An acknowledgement that, once the transfer is complete, the subscriber will lose their Lifeline Program benefit with their former Lifeline service provider.
+- An acknowledgment that, once the transfer is complete, the subscriber will lose their Lifeline program benefit with their former Lifeline service provider.

-- An acknowledgement that their new Lifeline service provider has explained that they cannot have multiple Lifeline Program benefits with the same or different service providers.
+- An acknowledgment that their new Lifeline service provider has explained that they cannot have multiple Lifeline program benefits with the same or different service providers.